 The MSc in Modern South Asian Studies is an exciting 12-month degree bringing together Oxford’s wealth of expertise on the different states, societies, economies and cultures of South Asia within a single programme.
 Students gain access to teaching and expert supervision across departments, the ability to combine courses in both the social sciences and the humanities, rigorous training in one of three tailored modules in research methods, and the option to build in language training.
 You will graduate with skills and understanding that will give you a competitive edge as you pursue your career beyond Oxford.

-The second stream, Modern South Asia, is intended for students aiming to range more broadly across the states and societies of the subcontinent.
-Students within this stream may pursue any combination of interests, including history, literature, language, religion, economy and interstate relations.
+As a student on the MSc, you may choose to explore present-day India’s social, economic and political achievements and challenges, and the connections between the country’s democratic and developmental successes and failures, or to range more broadly across the states and societies of the subcontinent.
+Students may pursue any combination of interests, including history, literature, language, religion, economy and interstate relations.

 All students attend the core course, introducing modern South Asia across the disciplines.
 Delivered by faculty members with a range of specialisations, the course explores both individual states within the region and the connections and comparisons between them.

 You will also receive training in research methods, though one of the following specially tailored programmes: